squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 ICP also supports multiplexed transmission of multiple object streams over a single TCP connection.
 ICP is currently implemented on top of UDP.
 Current versions of Squid also support ICP via multicast.

-== What is the ''dnsserver''? ==
-The ''dnsserver'' is a process forked by ''squid'' to resolve IP addresses from domain names.
-This is necessary because the ''gethostbyname(3)'' function blocks the calling process until the DNS query is completed.

-Squid must use non-blocking I/O at all times, so DNS lookups are implemented external to the main process.
-The ''dnsserver'' processes do not cache DNS lookups, that is implemented inside the ''squid'' process.

-The ''dnsserver'' program was integrated into the main Squid binary in Squid-2.
-If you have reason to use the old style dnsserver process you can build it at ./configure time.
-However we would suggest that you file a bug if you find that the internal DNS process does not work as you would expect.

 == What is a cache hierarchy?
 What are parents and siblings? == A cache hierarchy is a collection of caching proxy servers organized in a logical parent/child and sibling arrangement so that caches closest to Internet gateways (closest to the backbone transit entry-points) act as parents to caches at locations farther from the backbone.
 The parent caches resolve "misses" for their children.
 In other words, when a cache requests an object from its parent, and the parent does not have the object in its cache, the parent fetches the object, caches it, and delivers it to the child.
 This ensures that the hierarchy achieves the maximum reduction in bandwidth utilization on the backbone transit links, helps reduce load on Internet information servers outside the network served by the hierarchy, and builds a rich cache on the parents so that the other child caches in the hierarchy will obtain better "hit" rates against their parents.